-Google Webmaster tool is one of the best and free SEO optimization tool that you can use for your blog.
-If you ever wanted to make your blog search engine friendly, Webmaster tool is the best way to start.
-You can do various things like submit sitemap to Google, find 404 pages, check site performance and none the less many users have already shared how Webmaster tool saved their website.
+Google search console is one of the best and free SEO optimization tools that you can use for your blog.
+If you ever wanted to make your blog search engine friendly, free search console is the best way to start.
+You can do various things like submit sitemap to Google, find 404 pages, check site performance and none the less many users have already shared how search console tool saved their website.
 Today, we will be learning about URL parameter handling in Webmaster tool.

 What us URL Parameters?